evanyeyeye/over-the-wire/bandit/README.md

 First, if you know a command, but don’t know how to use it, try the manual (man page) by entering “man <command>” (without the quotes). e.g. if you know about the “ls” command, type: man ls.
 The “man” command also has a manual, try it.
 Press q to quit the man command.
 Second, if there is no man page, the command might be a shell built-in.
 In that case use the “help <X>” command.
 E.g. help cd Also, your favorite search-engine is your friend.
 Learn how to use it!
 I recommend Google.
-Lastly, if you are still stuck, you can join us on IRC.
+Lastly, if you are still stuck, create an issue - I will gladly respond with advice!

+Good luck!

-*All descriptions are property of the linked site.*
+*All descriptions are borrowed from OverTheWire.*